CPC Definition - Subclass B41J

 This place covers:

-Should be understood as "production of on-demand inkjet heads".
-This group is used when the type of head manufactured (i.e. bubble-jet, piezo etc..) is not known or when no specific sub-group exists for said type (like for instance acoustic heads or head which work by lowering the surface tension of the meniscus).
-This group does not cover manufacturing of heads
+This group is used when the type of head manufactured, e.g. bubble-jet or piezo, is not known or when no specific sub-group exists for said type.
+For instance, acoustic heads or heads which work by lowering the surface tension of the meniscus.

-in which an electric field causes the ejectiion of ink directly (without involvment of a membrane) nor manufacturing of continuous inkjet heads.
+This group does not cover manufacturing of heads in which an electric field causes the ejection of ink directly, and without involvement of a membrane, nor manufacturing of continuous inkjet heads.

-When classifying a manufacturing method, at least one classification should always be given for the type of head being manufactured (i.e. B41J 2/16 - B41J 2/162 or B41J 2/1648).
-A classification for each used manufacturing process (B41J 2/1623 - B41J2/M8T) should be given.
+When classifying a manufacturing method, at least one classification should always be given for the type of head being manufactured, i.e. B41J 2/16 - B41J 2/162 or B41J 2/1648.
+A classification for each used manufacturing process B41J 2/1623 - B41J 2/1646 should be given.

 This place covers:

-This group is used for bubble-jet heads when it is neither front shooter nor edge shooter (i.e. it is used when orientation is unknown or for back shooters)
+This group is used for bubble-jet heads when it is neither front shooter nor edge shooter, i.e. it is used when orientation is unknown or for back shooters.

 This place covers: